Kourtney Kardashian: ‘Scott Disick Seems To Just Get Worse’

 However, Kourtney and Scott have said that they really want to have more kids together.
 “Kourtney never stopped loving [Scott], and they both feel they make great babies together,” the source added.
 Kourtney has been spotted with a baby bump many times and it looks like the two have started to plan something for the future.

 But not all is good between Kourtney Kardashian and Scott Disick.
-There are sources who say that Scott Disick thins Kourtney has started to look too masculine. “[Scott] often says [Kourtney] looks too masculine and even said she looked like a drag queen in her recent magazine shoot,” the sources have said.
+There are sources who say that Scott Disick thinks Kourtney has started to look too masculine. “[Scott] often says [Kourtney] looks too masculine and even said she looked like a drag queen in her recent magazine shoot,” the sources have said.

 It’s been reported that Scott has said Kourtney is too old for him.
 “Behind her back he’s mean as hell, saying she’s way too old for him now and trying way too hard to look sexy,” the insider said.
 Scott further said that Kourtney is trying too hard to look sexy.